star-system-labs/whitepaper/README.md

 Vesting, a key pillar of our system, significantly contributes to the generation of PrimordialPePe.
 The process is governed by a timelock mechanism spanning 1 to 12 months.

 While our vesting system includes specific tokens, each token follows a unique vesting rate that directly corresponds to the reward percentage based on the length of the timelock.
-The reward rate starts at 2% and increases 2% until month 12, of which has a posted rate of 30% instead of 24%

-Tokens to be integrated at launch:
+The reward rate starts at 2% and increases 2% until month 12, of which has a boosted rate of 26% instead of 24%.
+This gets adjusted for each token integrated into nebula, currently all token initially integrated will get these rates, and the tokens to be integrated at launch are:

 - PePe $PEPE (0x69)
-- Pond $PNDC
+- Shiba Inu $SHIB
 - PrimordialPePe $PPEPE
 - StarDustDividends $SDIV